- Prospective Students

 Anyone who has completed a one-year M.B.A. or will have completed the first year of a traditional two-year M.B.A. prior to taking his/her first class at USC is welcome to apply to the M.M.S. program at USC Marshall.
 Of course, applicants from programs not accredited by the AACSB, EQUIS, ACBSP, AOCTE, IACBE or AMBA are generally considered less well prepared than those from accredited institutions.
-The admissions committee will rely on the combination of GMAT or GRE test scores, work experience, resume, recommendations, and essays in making their decision.
+The admissions committee will rely on the combination of GMAT or GRE test scores, work experience, resume, and responses to the short answer/essay questions in making their decision.
 Also, they will review transcripts from all institutions attended to ensure that the applicant's academic preparation is equivalent to both a 4-year U.S. bachelor's degree and at least one year of a traditional 2-year full-time M.B.A. so that the applicant is fully prepared to participate with and to compete with Marshall graduate students in the classroom.

 Required Preparatory Curriculum